Connect to Context Handler with SAML 2.0

 6. Change Logout response binding to Redirect

-Context Handler SAML 2.0 up-party
+Context Handler SAML 2.0 authentication method

-1. Select show advanced settings
+1. Select Show advanced settings

 4. Select to add logout response location URL in metadata